claudio4/Uptime-Robot-Telegram-hook/README.md

 ```
 git clone https://github.com/claudio4/Uptime-Robot-Telegram-hook.git
 ```
-or in case you doesn't have git
+or in case you don't have git
 ```
 wget -O master.zip; unzip master.zip; rm master.zip
 ```
 ### 2º.
-Install dependecies
+Install dependencies
 First you must move to project directory and runs this command:
 ```
 npm install